prestonharberts/bib/Bible/matt2.md

 ###### 17
 Then what was spoken by Jeremiah the prophet was fulfilled:
 ###### 18
->  “ A voice was heard in Ramah,
+> “A voice was heard in Ramah,
->  “ Weeping and loud wailing,
+> “Weeping and loud wailing,
->  “ Rachel weeping for her children,
+> “Rachel weeping for her children,
->  “ And she did not want to be comforted, because they were gone.”
+> “And she did not want to be comforted, because they were gone.”
 ## The Return to Nazareth
 ###### ¶ 19
 After Herod had died, an angel of the Lord appeared in a dream to Joseph in Egypt